Rebels Never Die: History

 Hardwell released the IDs as singles from the album every two weeks.
 However, on 15 July, he released "Zero Gravity" a week after the album's previous single to generate excitement for his four-year return to Tomorrowland.

 On 9 September, he released the Rebels Never Die album, featuring the last unreleased ID from his set, the titular song.
-Rebels Never Die appeared in Dancing Astronaut's Top Dance Albums of 2022.
+Rebels Never Die appeared on Dancing Astronauts Top Dance Albums of 2022 list.

 On 23 December, the deluxe version of Rebels Never Die was released.
 It features a new original, "Oh Gosh", three reworks of previous Hardwell songs, and a mashup of "F*cking Society" and Metallica's "Nothing Else Matters".

 Album description

 Hardwell used his hiatus as an opportunity to explore creative freedom.
 He was inspired to create Rebels Never Die from a vinyl collection he listened to in his childhood.

 The bigroom-techno sound of Rebels Never Die has been described as "future techno" and "future rave".
 It is a bold switch-up from Hardwell's euphoric big room house style, replacing anthemic vocals with cerebral, spine-chilling samples.

 Hardwell described the style of his album with:

 "I hate to be caught up in one particular genre.
 I always try to make music I love to play out.
 I don't consider myself a mainstream artist, techno, or big room artist, I consider myself Hardwell, and this is what Hardwell is.
 If it's not a genre, then it's not a genre; it's just me."